-- Age-related macular degeneration – Macular degeneration causes damage to the retina which leads to blurry vision in center of visual plane (reverse tunnel vision).
+- Age-related macular degeneration – Macular degeneration causes damage to the retina, which leads to blurry vision in the center of the visual plane (reverse tunnel vision).

 - Cataracts – Cataracts are the clouding of the lenses and the most common cause of vision loss.